hizbi-github/Arduino_MacroPad_v2/README.md

 1. Rotary Encoder works perfectly for controlling the PC volume.

-2. The Encoder button is used for muting the volume.
+2. The Encoder's button is used for muting the volume.

 3. Since only one interrupt pin is used for Rotary Encoder, its more sensitive on one direction.